MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-o365-to-o365.md

 ![execution select source](media/execution-select-office-365-source.png)

 >[!Note]
->SharePoint Online displays a user count when connecting to the **Transfer Wizard**.
+>SharePoint displays a user count when connecting to the **Transfer Wizard**.
 This does not represent the actual site count.
-The SharePoint Online connector counts both individual and team sites.
-However, the SharePoint Online connector only works with team sites, and does not work with individual user sites.
+The SharePoint connector counts both individual and team sites.
+However, the SharePoint connector only works with team sites, and does not work with individual user sites.

 ### Connect your destination Microsoft 365 account